 Practice kicking well in the pool to give your stroke better balance (usually a 4 or 6 beat kick), but in OW you’ll find you’ll naturally drop your kick to a more relaxed rhythm (2 beat kick).

 Keep your kick relaxed, toes pointed, and any kick should be consistent.
 The wetsuit should give you enough buoyancy to allow you to relax your kick compared to the pool.

-If you have ‘sinky’ legs in the pool, consider investing in some Zone3 buoyancy shorts, to mimic the buoyancy you’ll get from a wetsuit.
+If you have ‘sinky’ legs in the pool, consider investing in some buoyancy shorts, or a pull buoy to mimic the buoyancy you’ll get from a wetsuit.

 No line to follow